sendgrid/docs/source/Classroom/Troubleshooting/Account_Administration/ip_access_management_has_locked_me_out_of_my_account.md

 3. Once you have created a ticket, one of our agents will work with you to verify ownership of the account in a number of ways.
 We reserve the right to be very thorough with this process, as we treat the account security of our customers with very high sensitivity.

-4. Once we can fully verify the ownership of your account to our satisfaction, we can provide access to your IP, or disable the feature entirely.
+4. Once we can fully verify the ownership of your account to our satisfaction, we can provide access to your IP.
+After you are able to log back into your account, you can modify your IP access as needed or even disable the feature entirely.

 ![]({{root_url}}/images/IPAM_screengrab.png)